flickerstop/netflixSearchAPI/readme.md

 ```

 # POST
 POST allows the ability to filter using JSON in the content.
-Each property is optional
+Each property is optional and multiple can be added together for increased filtering.
 ### Filters
 | Property            | Type                    | Description                                                     | Example                        |
 |---------------------|-------------------------|-----------------------------------------------------------------|--------------------------------|